decodeais/Raspi_onoff/README.md

-# Raspberry Pi Safe Shutdown using GPIO Pins
+# Raspberry Pi GPIO Safe Shutdown and Wakeup Solution

 ## Overview
 This project provides a simple and reliable way to safely turn your Raspberry Pi on and off using GPIO pins, preventing data corruption and ensuring safe operation.
 It's compatible with any Raspberry Pi model, including the Raspberry Pi Zero 2W.